 What type of investor will reap the most benefit investing with Fundrise?

-The simple answer is really any investor who is looking to diversify beyond the public markets and is comfortable with the long-term, inherently illiquid nature of real estate investing.
+The simple answer is really any investor who is looking to diversify beyond the public markets.
+Investors who are comfortable with the long-term, inherently illiquid nature of real estate investing.
 And what’s great about Fundrise is that regardless of whether you’re an investor with $5,000 or $5,000,000 we make that opportunity available to you.

 We find that a lot of our investors come to us specifically because they want to own real estate.
 They understand the potential that it has to produce more stable returns over the long-term.
 At the same time, they don’t want to deal with the expense and hassle of being a landlord themselves.